home-assistant/home-assistant.io/source/_integrations/vizio.markdown

   type: string
   default: Vizio SmartCast
 access_token:
-  description: Authentication token you received in the last step of the pairing process (if applicable).
+  description: Authentication token you received in the last step of the pairing process.
+This token is only needed to integrate with TVs, and you can opt not to provide it in your config and instead go through the pairing process via the HA frontend.
   required: false
   type: string
 device_class: